smcconoughey/ERPL_NI_DAQ/README.md

 ## Troubleshooting

-1. **Connection refused**: Start Node.js server before Python streamer
+1. **"Cannot keep up with hardware acquisition"**: The system will automatically optimize buffer sizes and read rates
+2. **"Resource is reserved"**: Another application may be using the DAQ device - close NI MAX or other DAQ software
+3. **Connection refused**: Use start_system.bat which starts services in the correct order
-2. **DAQ not found**: Check NI-DAQmx gRPC service on specified port
+4. **DAQ not found**: Check NI-DAQmx Runtime installation and hardware connection (IP: 192.168.8.236)
-3. **WebSocket connection failed**: Check firewall and server accessibility
+5. **WebSocket connection failed**: Check firewall and ensure no other services are using port 3000

+### System Management

+- **Start**: Run `start_system.bat` - it will check all dependencies and start services properly
+- **Stop**: Run `shutdown_system.bat` - it will cleanly stop all DAQ services
+- **Monitor**: Both services run in separate windows showing real-time status and errors

 ## License